infoatgodreams/GoDreams-Repository/Roll Ups/Child Safety/Child Safety.md

 - zero tolerance of any form of abuse
 - child protection is a responsibility for anyone who is directly or indirectly associated with the children

- # TYPES OF VULNERABILITIES IN CHILDREN
+# Types of vulnerabilities in children

-## PHYSICAL ABUSE
+## Physical abuse
 Definition:- [^6]any action that causes pain, injury, hurt or discomfort is considered to be childhood abuse
 - According to the Childhood Enders index, extreme violence is a common childhood ender. [^4]
 - Typical violent actions like Hitting, slapping, pinching, pushing them down, pulling hair, pulling ears, throwing things at them, shaking, flinging them down, hitting head against the wall